-- Changing global markets and the management of agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness.
+- Changing global markets and managing agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness.

-- Issues regarding Texas’ water supply and demand balance have brought about the need for more efficient use of this vital resource.
-Implementation of the 2014 Farm Bill provided a new, and very different, policy safety net for producers.
+- Issues regarding the balance between Texas’ water supply and demand have brought about the need for more efficient use of this vital resource.

-- AgriLife Extension is at the forefront in responding to emerging issues such as drought, wildfires, and insect and disease outbreaks.
+- AgriLife Extension is at the forefront in responding to emerging issues such as drought, floods, wildfires and insect and disease outbreaks.

-- Through 6,300 educational events, planning meetings, and workshops in 2015, AgriLife Extension achieved more than 950,000 educational and other contacts.
+- Through 5,900 educational events, planning meetings, and workshops in 2019, AgriLife Extension reached more than 760,000 educational and other contacts.

-- AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.
+- AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.

-Selected programs are highlighted below.
-Impacts were measured by the increase in net returns associated with adoption of certain management practices taught in 2015.
+Selected programs are highlighted below, where impacts were measured by the increase in net returns associated with adopting certain management practices taught in 2019.

-- The economic benefit resulting from the increase in net returns for boll weevil eradication was estimated at $158 million, with cumulative benefits amounting to $3.3 billion (since 1996).
+- The economic benefit resulting from the increase in net returns for boll weevil eradication was estimated at $312 million, with cumulative benefits surpassing $4.7 billion (since 1996).

-- Outreach related to crops, floriculture, nursery production, and marketing led to an estimated increase in annual net returns of $51 million, and assisted cotton growers with variety selection valued at $27.5 million.
+- Outreach related to crops, floriculture, nursery production and marketing led to an estimated increase in annual net returns of $56.5 million, and assisted cotton growers with variety selection valued at $27.8 million.

-- Programs focusing on managing financial risk resulted in potential gains of $32 million.
+- Programs focusing on managing crop and livestock financial risk resulted in estimated gains of $31.4 million.

-- Job training through continuing education related to pesticide safety and cotton ginning supports 69,671 Texas jobs, with an annual wage base of $945.1 million.
+- Through continuing education related to pesticide safety and cotton ginning, job training supports 64,041 Texas jobs, with an annual wage base of $982 million.